1. Exactly what do you do?

 a) To be 40 years younger physically so that I have time to write (within reason) all the things I really want to write, like Marzipan’s Adventures (at least five volumes), Gran’ma’s Faery Wisdom & Gnomic Utterances: the Oracle, and quite a few other things,

-b) I want to upgrade to a digital magician with PhotoShop and WordPress instead of remaining a digital duffer,
+b) I want to upgrade to a digital magician with PhotoShop, WordPress, and web pates instead of remaining a digital duffer,

 c) I want to be three inches taller — like I was 50 years ago,